AdobeDocs/uix/src/pages/guides/get-access/index.md

 To use UI Extensibility you will need what to extend and Adobe App Builder.
 You will also need developer and admin roles assigned to users within your organization.

 To add your own business cases implementation to Adobe Service through UI Extensibility your IMS organization needs:

 1. Access to Adobe Service that implemented UI Extensibility, e.g. [Adobe Experience Manager Content Fragments Console](../../services/aem-cf-console-admin/).
-2. Access to Adobe App Builder.
+2. Access to Adobe App Builder in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).

 In order to [create UI extension](../guides/development-flow/) for their own IMS organization user should have a **developer** role in the AEM or Adobe I/O Runtime product profiles at [Adobe Admin Console](https://adminconsole.adobe.com/).
 Having such a developer or admin role for the user will also grant access to [Adobe Developer Console](https://developer.adobe.com/console/).